How do we keep young people safe in our community?

 While we fully monitor our private Discord community, sometimes members make their own private group chats once they have developed friendships.
 We are unable to monitor group chats so young people who join them do so at their own risk.
 However, we will get involved if something happens in a group chat that causes discomfort or tension in our private server.
 As an extra measure, young people are not allowed to direct message other members or invite them to group chats without asking for permission from them within our server first.

 Another rule we have is that server members are not allowed to send invites to other discord servers so our members are as safe as possible (we cannot guarantee the safety of our members in other servers).
-However, if young people develop strong/ close friendships, we don't think it is right that their friendship should be confined to Spectrum Gaming.
-So if this is the case, discord server invites are allowed if there is a mutual agreement between young people.
-But again, we cannot take responsibility for anything that happens outside of our server so young people do this at their own risk.

 UNDER 13 DISCORD SERVER

 In our under 13 Discord server, it is parents who will need to create accounts and join the community, in order to comply with Discord's Terms of Service.
+Parents are also asked to monitor the private messages of our under 13 members, in order to help keep them and the community safe.

 On our other platforms, including our Facebook group and Twitch channel, we are more open with who joins and gets involved.
 As a result, parents *must* take responsibility for ensuring other people they connect with are appropriate.